glavanc1/gene_flow_ants/README.md

 gstacks -t 16 --phasing-dont-prune-hets --ignore-pe-reads -M ./popmap.txt -I ./mapped -O ./stacks populations -t 16 -M ./popmap.txt -P ./stacks -O ./out --write-single-snp --vcf
 ```

+## Filtering
+We tested the effect of different filtering criteria on the number of retained SNPs using the script `filtering_tests.sh` We then visualised the results in `R` using the script `Filtering.R`.